The shocking truth about the money mistakes you are making

 Most people are not saving enough for retirement.
 In fact, many are not saving at all.

 Our #1 recommendation is to start a home business of your own.
-Use this wonderful opportunity to do something that you like doing.
-This may enable you to SAFELY transition into a second career that you can enjoy after you retire.
+This can be a wonderful opportunity to do something that you like doing.
+It may even enable you to safely transition into a second career that you can enjoy after you retire.

 You bought a more expensive house than you can afford